 First Day Packet

 Your student brought home a packet of forms this week.
 Packets include only those forms that apply to all students.
-Forms with limited applicability and information-only documents are available on the district website
+Forms with limited applicability and information-only documents are available on our school website here.

 Advanced Learning Referrals

 Referrals are now being accepted for Advanced Learning Eligilbity Testing.
 Referrals will continue to be accepted until Sept.
-22nd for enrolled SPS Students and Sept.
-15th for Private School and Non-SPS enrolled students.
+24th.

 You can find information regarding Advanced Learning on the District Website

 We ask that students enter our campus starting at 8:30 am and move to one of three supervised areas until the bell rings: playground/upper field, cafeteria or library.
 If you need to enter the building before 8:30 am, please have your student remain with you.
 If you have questions, please speak with Caitlin Racey in the main office.